-- 2. [15 points] Now repeat the exercise above, but use A\ instead of greedy best-first.
+- 2. [15 points] Now repeat the exercise above, but use A instead of greedy best-first.
 Show your search tree, complete with f(n), g(n) and h(n) values for each node, and label each node with the order in which it is expanded.
-Once again, use a graph search approach, but note that if a generated node has a lower f(n) than a frontier node with an identical state, then it must still be explored. - 3.
-[20 points] Use A\ to solve the 8-puzzle with the initial and goal states shown below.
+Once again, use a graph-search approach, but remember that if a generated node has a lower f(n) than a frontier node with an identical state, then it must still be explored. - 3.
+[20 points] Use A to solve the 8-puzzle with the initial and goal states shown below.
 Assume that your path cost is 1 per move and that your heuristic function is the Manhattan distance of all tiles from their correct placement (note, the blank does not count as a tile).
 Show your search tree, complete with f(n), g(n) and h(n) values for each node and label each node with the order in which it is expanded.
 Also show the current game board at each node in the tree.
-Once again, when expanding nodes, assume that you can ignore actions that return you to the previous state.
+Once again, use the graph search version of the algorithm.